FrankSteps/FrankSteps/Readme.md

 </div>

-## Technologies & Tools I Use Regularly
+## Technologies & Tools I Use Regularly:
 A collection of programming languages, frameworks, and platforms that I work with in my projects.

 <div style="display: inline_block">